 In the RNAS, then, Godfrey was less than the ideal recruit, to put it mildly.
-His fellow “airmen” — and officers, too — quickly learned that he was the composer of so many of the songs they knew so well, and that his talents lay more with playing piano for the boys than with tugging on the end of an airship mooring line.
+His fellow “airmen” — and officers, too — quickly learned that he was the composer of so many of the songs they knew so well, and that his talents lay more with playing piano for the boys than with tugging on the end of an airship mooring line, which apparently is how he was mainly employed.
 (One of the songs he played for them was a little ditty he’d thought up, then promptly forgot about, called Bless ’Em All.)
-He was sent to France, but only as far as Dunkirk.
+He was sent to France, but not much farther than Dunkirk.
 He seems to have been in and out of trouble, though his service record shows only the lightest of punishments.
 A family story has it that the Duchess of Sutherland, on a visit to the troops, heard him playing and pulled strings to get him released.
-What is certain is that, by early 1918, the RNAS evidently had had enough of him and transferred him to the newly formed RAF.
-Very shortly thereafter, someone in authority seems to have decided that Godfrey could make a more useful contribution to the war effort by writing songs to raise civilian morale, and he found himself out of uniform and back in his old London haunts.
+What is certain is that, very shortly after the RNAS was rolled into the newly formed Royal Air Force on 1 April 1918, someone in authority seems to have decided that Godfrey could make a more useful contribution to the war effort by writing songs to raise civilian morale, and he found himself out of uniform and back in his old London haunts.
 Bertha apparently was not at all pleased, regarding his release from military service as something akin to cowardice.
 Indeed, both he and Bertha lost a younger brother during the course of 1918 — Godfrey’s brother Fred, from whom he had borrowed his stage name, was shot down while serving with the 22nd Squadron, RAF, while Bertha’s brother Archie, a private in the North Staffordshire Regiment, was killed in a strafing attack by a German plane — so the subject was a difficult one.

 In 1917, while Godfrey was away in the RNAS, Down Texas Way, a song he had written sometime in 1916, was published and became a huge success.
-Songs about the Old South were then becoming all the rage and were usually referred to, in the unfortunate language of the time, as “coon” songs.
+Songs about the Old South were then becoming all the rage.
 So, in 1918 and back on civvy street, Godfrey, alert as usual to prevailing fads in popular music, came up with My Tennessee, Is That You Calling Me?, the first of a number of such efforts in the late teens and early twenties.
 His handful of other songs in 1918 tended to shy away from war-related themes, with such titles as The Bells Of Tobermory, Roses Red And Roses White, Stop Making Those Eyes At Me, and When We’re Made One, We Two, although, in a more martial vein, Shaun Glenville sang Soldiers Like It.

 Popular Music Changes Key